 If you're ready to live a resilient, happy and successful life, here are 10 strategies to implement now:

 - Write down specific and meaningful goals that will keep you focused and on track.

 - Create realistic but ambitious timelines (both short- and long-term), that can guide you on where to invest your time and when.

 - Write a list of everyone you know who can support you in bringing your goals to life.

 - Identify the blockers and challenges you will face and spend time working through how you will overcome them.

 - Think big and capture all your possible opportunities and ideas.
 Then, check with the people around you to see what you might have missed in your brainstorming.

-- On a scale of 1 to 10, consider how committed you really are to succeeding.
+- On a scale of 1–10, consider how committed you really are to succeeding.
 Are you prepared to compromise and do what’s required to make this happen?

-- Carefully work through the financial, emotional, physical and spiritual needs that you will have while you’re working on you.
+- Carefully work through the financial, emotional, physical and spiritual needs that you'll have while you’re working on you.
 Also, identify what your significant others might need from you during this time.

 - Write down what success will look and feel like for you.
 Be as specific as you can.
 This is one of the most important steps in creating a successful life.

-- Build in accountability systems that will keep your momentum going as you progress.
+- Build in accountability systems that'll keep your momentum going as you progress.

-- Review your plan constantly, ensuring you adapt and evolve your plan as you achieve your goals.
+- Review constantly, ensuring you adapt and evolve your plan as you achieve your goals.

-- Written by Lisa Stephenson, The Coach Place Global Founding Director
+– Lisa Stephenson, Founding Director, The Coach Place Global